Of course, every business goal is to make a profit. But the first step into…

 Assume that for each value which is greater than 100 an email will be sent and you will check it on the cell C3.
 Right-click on the very cell and select “view code”.
 Then you need to have a similar code to the one below to paste there.

 Dim xRg As Range Private Sub Worksheet_Change(ByVal Target As Range) If Target.Cells.Count > 1 Then Exit Sub Set xRg = Intersect(Range("C3"), Target) If xRg Is Nothing Then Exit Sub If IsNumeric(Target.Value) And Target.Value > 100 Then Call YourMacro End If End If End Sub Sub Mail_small_Text_Outlook() Dim xOutApp As Object Dim xOutMail As Object Dim xMailBody As String Set xOutApp = CreateObject("Outlook.Application") Set xOutMail = xOutApp.CreateItem(0) xMailBody = "Hi there" & vbNewLine & vbNewLine & _ "This is line 1" & vbNewLine & _ "This is line 2" On Error Resume Next With xOutMail .To = "email address" .CC = "" .BCC = "" .Subject = "test succeeded" .Body = xMailBody .Display 'or use .Send End With On Error GoTo 0 Set xOutMail = Nothing Set xOutApp = Nothing End Sub

 In conclusion, you can either use VBA to send emails from Excel or do it manually with Microsoft Outlook or even without using Outlook.
 There are quite various ways to do that.
 It is even possible to create special tools to serve that purpose.
-Take a look at the template example below, once created by us for sending emails.
+Take a look our Email Sender Excel Template which is created by us for sending emails.
 With the right techniques and the right tools, sending emails on Excel could be easier than you think.